 Temp-Pro’s temperature measurement devices can be customized to meet the dynamic needs of customers across many industrial environments—including the hydroelectric industry

 Stators are a core component in hydroelectric power generation, facilitating the generation of energy from the spinning motion of the rotor.
-Measuring thermal shifts and other variable physical conditions is a job best served by industrial-level devices like those manufactured by Temp-Pro—the industry’s premier temperature measurement device provider.
+Measuring thermal shifts and other variable physical conditions is a job best served by industrial-level devices like those manufactured by Temp-Pro—the industry’s premier RTD generator, generator windings, and temperature measurement device provider.

 By incorporating RTDs, thermocouples and other devices manufactured by Temp-Pro, equipment operators can ensure the protection of the mechanical elements of motors or generators utilized in dams and other hydropower plants.
 This can result in a reduction of risks associated with the operation of such equipment during peak demand periods.